The following abstracts are a preview of the Summer 2017 edition of the HGA Magazine.

 Sample Magazine and Newsletter files can be downloaded at the end of this preview.

+The history of the vegetable and fruit gardening at the White House goes all the way back to 1800 and John Adams, our second president.
+He and his wife, Abigail, preferred home-grown to store-bought.
+During wartime, the White House has set an example for the Victory Garden movement.
 Christmas is just around the corner and with the holiday season it’s also time for the favorite plant, the formidable poinsettia.
 Almost every box store and home supply store not to mention various nurseries and greenhouses will have a nice variety of poinsettia on display.

 By Tom Eckert